REGULATIONS

 Amendment 4 (2026): What Changed and Why It Matters

-Amendment 4 (A4:2026) brings the current edition to BS 7671:2018+A4:2026.
-It is one of the most substantive amendments to the 18th Edition and affects everyday certification work, domestic lighting circuits, and battery storage installations.
+Amendment 4 (A4:2026) was issued on 15 April 2026 and brings the current edition to BS 7671:2018+A4:2026.
+It may be implemented immediately; the previous text remains current but is withdrawn on 15 October 2026.
+It is one of the most substantive amendments to the 18th Edition, adding four new blocks of requirements.
 Here are the key changes:

 • New Chapter 57 — Stationary Secondary Battery Installations.
 A new Chapter 57 has been introduced to cover installations where the designed purpose of the battery system is storage and supply of electrical energy.
-This provides dedicated requirements for home battery storage and BESS installations — previously only covered by general provisions.
-Chapter 57 does not apply to batteries within products covered by product safety standards, nor to pluggable UPS units.
+This provides dedicated requirements for home battery storage and BESS installations — the requirements previously sat in Regulation 551.8.
+Chapter 57 does not apply to batteries incorporated into products covered by product safety standards, nor to batteries within systems such as pluggable UPS units, fire and emergency lighting systems, or central safety power supply systems conforming to the appropriate standards.
+Regulation 551.7.2.1 now also requires stationary batteries to be treated as a generating set rather than a load.

 09 · Regulations